Azure/onboarding-guidance/windows/Module II/L8-DeployVMuploadedVHD.md

-# Module:- Create a new VM from an existing Disk/uploaded image & Vhd
+# Module:- Create a new VM from an existing Disk/uploaded image & VHD

 # Abstract